magento/merchdocs/src/payment/amazon-pay.md

 ## Feature highlights

-- [Shop Safely][2] - Customer purchases are protected by Amazon’s A-to-Z Guarantee.
+- [Shop Safely][2] - Customer purchases are protected by Amazon's A-to-Z Guarantee.
 Customer password and payment information is never shared.

-- [Speed Through Checkout]({% link payment/amazon-pay-customer-experience.md %}) - During checkout, shipping and payment information is read directly from the customer’s Amazon Payments account.
+- [Speed Through Checkout]({% link payment/amazon-pay-customer-experience.md %}) - During checkout, shipping and payment information is read directly from the customer's Amazon Payments account.

 - [Log in with Amazon]({% link customers/customer-sign-in.md %}) - Customers can use their Amazon password to log in to their account with your store.